-Key Spatial Challeng jes Key Spatial Opportunities environment regarded as a "bo which will place n municipality in ter e group and can hence be ottom-heavy" age structure nany challenges to the rms of resources such as and social services, not to tion; capital and economic hub of the Limpopo Province and the municipality.
-The regional interaction is supported by good linkages via main roads and the Provincial Corridor; The municipality's average household and population growth rate is much lower than that totals at 47.6% in than the Limpopo The total unemple discouraged work ates of the municipality 2011, which is higher Province's rate of 38.9%. oyment rate, inclusive of s seekers is 55.2% of the Limpopo Province and the Capricorn District Municipality and should therefore be regarded as a positive aspect since there are municipalities which is worse off; Mining with a GDP contribution of 17% is the or very little educ ge of the population has no ation.
-Hence the majority e has no or very little basic second largest sector in the local economy and may hold great potential in respect of the long term prospects for the municipality. skills;78% of the total p Low Income grou population falls within the up of which 14.9% of the f the municipality, has no The Finance and business services, Wholesale and retail as well as Social and personal services as strong contributors of the local GDP and hold potential for the municipality over the medium to long term and should be exploited further; biggest contributo followed by minin relocation of the L could impact nega employer.
-Since 2 may have experie downscaling/close and Zebediela Br prove the decline nent Services is the or towards the local GDP, og at 17%.
-The potential Legislative to Polokwane atively on this sector as an 2011, the mining sector enced a decline due to the ure of the Hwelereng Mine ricks.
-(Formal statistics to a could not be found, but There is a declared CRDP area at Ward 5, located in the central Western area of the municipality close to the Magatle settlement which should be reserved for integrated rural development and upgrading of infrastructure.
-The Zebediela area and Mafefe area hold potential as Rural Tourism Nodes.
-The Zebediela area holds potential for mixed use development; Unfortunately, Ag lowest contributor municipality; ions confirmed the trend.) griculture at 2% is the r of the total GDP of the The close proximity of Lepelle-Nkumpi and Lebowakgomo to the Provincial Capital, namely Polokwane City has advantages which include access to specialised services such as medical, employment opportunities for residents of population of the 0 to 24 years' age regarded as a "bo which will place n municipality in ter namely 56.8% of the municipality falls within the e group and can hence be ottom-heavy" age structure nany challenges to the rms of resources such as and social services, not to tion; Lepelle-Nkumpi; The City of Polokwane is identified as the provincial logistics hub with proposed road, freight and passenger routes identified towards Lebowakgomo/Zebediela.
-The interaction and linkage is foreseen to increase.
-A large percentage or very little education ge of the population has no ation.
-Hence the majority e has no or very little basic Tubatse and Fetakgomo are prioritised Mining Towns, and Tubatse is also identified as a Special Economic Zone with government focussed interventions in these areas.
-Lepelle- Nkumpi may benefit from increase movement patterns through the municipal area to these The close proximity of Lepelle-Nkumpi Lebowakgomo to the Provincial Capita namely Polokwane City has disadvanta because it may cause be an outflow of the Provincial Capital, ne City has disadvantages ause be an outflow of adjacent municipalities, whilst it could serve as a residential area for labourers in these mining towns/municipalities. capital out of murZebediela is identified There are potential expansion opportunities of platinum mines at Mogalakwena (Platreef Resource) that may in future result in stronger movement patterns between Lepelle-Nkumpi
+- interaction is supported by good linkages via main roads and the Provincial Corridor; - The municipality's average household and population growth rate is much lower than that of the Limpopo Province and the Capricorn District Municipality and should therefore be regarded as a positive aspect since there are municipalities which is worse off; - Mining with a GDP contribution of 17% is the second largest sector in the local economy and may hold great potential in respect of the long term prospects for the municipality. - The Finance and business services, Wholesale and retail as well as Social and personal services as strong contributors of the local GDP and hold potential for the municipality over the medium to long term and should be exploited further; - There is a declared CRDP area at Ward 5, located in the central Western area of the municipality close to the Magatle settlement which should be reserved for integrated rural development and upgrading of infrastructure. - The Zebediela area and Mafefe area hold potential as Rural Tourism Nodes. - The Zebediela area holds potential for mixed use development; - The close proximity of Lepelle-Nkumpi and Lebowakgomo to the Provincial Capital, namely Polokwane City has advantages which include access to specialised services such as medical, employment opportunities for residents of Lepelle-Nkumpi; - The City of Polokwane is identified as the provincial logistics hub with proposed road, freight and passenger routes identified towards Lebowakgomo/Zebediela.
+The interaction and linkage is foreseen to increase. - Tubatse and Fetakgomo are prioritised Mining Towns, and Tubatse is also identified as a Special Economic Zone with government focussed interventions in these areas.
+Lepelle-Nkumpi may benefit from increase movement patterns through the municipal area to these adjacent municipalities, whilst it could serve as a residential area for labourers in these mining towns/municipalities. - There are potential expansion opportunities of platinum mines at Mogalakwena (Platreef Resource) that may in future result in stronger movement patterns between Lepelle-Nkumpi and Mogalakwena areas, as well as stronger movement between Mogalakwena and the